Are professional expert witnesses a “good thing”? Can those who make a living as a hired gun be, well, objective?

 - Performing rigorous, multidisciplinary technical assessments

-- Determining whether a claim is worth pursuing
+- Determining whether a claim is worth pursuing from an engineering or scientific perspective

 - Identifying the methodologies for quantifying physical damages